 Studying in Japan doesn’t have to be expensive.
-You can even study there for free!
-There are hundreds of scholarships offered to international students.
-To apply, first, you have to know different types of scholarships and whether you can apply before coming to Japan or after.
+You can study in Japan for free using hundreds of scholarships offered to international students.
+The first step of applying for scholarships is to research different types of scholarships and know whether you need to apply before coming to Japan or after.

 In terms of coverage, there are different types of scholarships.
 A fully funded scholarship usually covers one flight ticket to Japan and one to your home country after graduation, a monthly living allowance, and school tuition.
 Some scholarships only give a living allowance per month.
 Some other scholarships offer tuition reductions every one or two semesters.